d0tTino/DeepThought-ReThought/README.md

 ```python
 log_thought(bot, "Sentiment looks suspicious")
 ```
+#### THOUGHT_CHANNEL usage and permissions

+The `THOUGHT_CHANNEL` environment variable should point to a private Discord channel used only for internal logs.
+Configure the channel so that only the bot and trusted maintainers can view it.

+* Grant the bot permission to read and send messages.
+* Remove access for regular members to keep internal assessments hidden.
+* Avoid cross-posting thought logs to public channels.

+Keeping the channel private ensures the bot's inner thoughts remain isolated from public conversations.

 When `ALLOW_DECEPTION=true`, the bot may conceal its plans by sending a preset message instead of the real intention.
 The chosen reply is stored so repeated